Stanley Mossburg, Accused Of Murdering Three People, Allegedly Told Survivor He Wanted To Be A Serial Killer

 — Tennessee Bureau of Investigation (@TBInvestigation) October 14, 2019

-About six hours later, the victim was able to escape and ran to a neighbor’s home and called the police.
+About six hours later, the victim was able to escape and run to a neighbor’s home to call police.

-On Monday evening, police were able to track down Mossburg to a home in Florida and surrounded it with SWAT teams.
+On Monday evening, police were able to track Mossburg to a home in Florida and surrounded it with SWAT teams.
 Authorities urged him to surrender, but he allegedly fired a weapon at them in response.
 Early on Tuesday morning, teams were able to extract Mossburg from the garage where he’d been hiding.

 In addition to the two Florida murders, Mossburg is also charged with an earlier murder in Greeneville, Tennessee.

-As of this writing, Mossburg is charged with two counts of first-degree murder, three counts of attempted murder of a law enforcement officer and two counts armed burglary with assault.
+As of this writing, Mossburg is charged with two counts of first-degree murder, three counts of attempted murder of a law enforcement officer, and two counts armed burglary with assault.
 He has also been charged with first-degree murder in Tennessee.

 Whether or not his boast that he had murdered five other people prior to the Tennessee and Winter Haven murders is true is unclear.